YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *ON*

 Enables replication for the selected database file(s) or region(s).
 When the JOURNAL qualifier is not specified, this action turns BEFORE_IMAGE journaling on.
 Specify -JOURNAL=NOBEFORE_IMAGE to enable replication with no-before-image journaling.
 In both cases, YottaDB creates a new journal file for each database file or region, and switches the current journal file.
-YottaDB recommends you to specify the desired journaling characteristics (MUPIP SET -JOURNAL=BEFORE_IMAGE or MUPIP SET -JOURNAL=NOBEFORE_IMAGE).
+YottaDB recommends you specify the desired journaling characteristics (MUPIP SET -JOURNAL=BEFORE_IMAGE or MUPIP SET -JOURNAL=NOBEFORE_IMAGE).

 When replication is ON, a MUPIP SET REPLICATION=ON command with no JOURNAL qualifier assumes the current journaling characteristics (which are stored in the database file header).
 By default YottaDB sets journal operation to BEFORE_IMAGE if this command changes the replication state from OFF to ON and JOURNAL=NOBEFORE_IMAGE is not specified.
 Therefore, conservative scripting should always specify the desired journaling characteristics using the JOURNAL qualifier of the MUPIP SET command.